pawelkrystkiewicz/creation-ui-react/packages/ui/component-testing-strategy.md

 - Components marked with [ ] need test implementation
 - Use button tests as a template for similar interactive components
 - Utility components (for, show) may need simpler test strategies

+### Running tests

+To run non-components tests use:

+> bun test:unit

+To run component tests locally (do not commit images):
+> bun test:visual (they will most likely fail)
+To avoid failing locally:
+> bun test:visual:update

+To generate commitable and valid test renderings (images) you need to trigger a Github action on your commnad.
+You can do this by calling this command and following the steps in CLI prompts:

+> bun update-screenshots